m0nad/awesome-privilege-escalation/README.md

  - [Privilege escalation: Linux](https://vulp3cula.gitbook.io/hackers-grimoire/post-exploitation/privesc-linux)
  - [Privilege Escalation & Post-Exploitation](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/PrivescPostEx.md)
  - [Reach the root!
 How to gain privileges in Linux?](https://hackmag.com/security/reach-the-root/)
- - [TTY Input Pushback Privilege Escalation](https://www.halfdog.net/Security/2012/TtyPushbackPrivilegeEscalation/): When user working as root switches to another user with su and happens to execute the pushback program as that user, the tty input data pushed back is executed in the shell and context of user root.
  - [Understanding Privilege Escalation](http://www.admin-magazine.com/Articles/Understanding-Privilege-Escalation): Some techniques malicious users employ to escalate their privileges on a Linux system.

 ### Escape restricted shells